beverts312/node-azure-face-sdk/README.md

 # Node Azure Face SDK
 Wrapper on the Azure Cognitive APIs for Facial Recognition ([official docs][azure-docs]).

+If you are using typescript you will get docs inline.

 ## Usage
 Install to your project `npm install azure-face-sdk --save`